aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-pot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert XLS files to POT format for various reasons.
+For example, if a user wants to share a spreadsheet with someone who doesn't have Microsoft Excel installed, then the best way is to convert it to a POT file.
+Similarly, if a user wants to add a spreadsheet to a presentation, then the best way is to convert it to a POT file.

+<h2>How Aspose.Total helps for xls to pot conversion</h2>
-For a Python developer, who is trying to add a XLS to POT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and POT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats, including XLS and POT files.
+It helps to automate the conversion process in two steps.
+Firstly, it uses Aspose.Cells for Python via .NET API to convert XLS file to PDF.
+After that, it uses PowerPoint Python API Aspose.Slides for Python via .NET to save the created PDF into the desired Microsoft PowerPoint format.

+The API is easy to use and provides a wide range of features.
+It supports all versions of Microsoft Excel and PowerPoint, and can be used to convert XLS files to POT format with just a few lines of code.
+It also provides features such as setting the page orientation, page size, and page margins.
+Moreover, it can be used to add text, images, and shapes to the output POT file.

+Overall, Aspose.Total for Python via .NET API is a great tool for Python developers who need to convert XLS files to POT format.
+It is easy to use and provides a wide range of features to help automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}